Virfice/virfice-wp/readme.txt

 == Installation ==
 = Minimum Requirements =
-* WooCommerce 5.0 or greater
+* WooCommerce 8.0 or greater
 * WordPress 5.0 or greater

-== Screenshots ==

-1. Email Brand Settings.
-2. WooCmmerce Email Customization
-3. Manage WooCommerce Emails.
-4. Virfice Email Customizer Dashboard
-5. Sent Test Emails to Preferred Email Addresses.
-6. Add Brand Logo to WooCommerce Emails.
-7. Preview Email Templates.

 == Changelog ==
 = 1.0.0 =